topcoder-platform/legacy-challenge-migration-script/README.md

 This command also run a schedule to execute the migration periodically at an interval which is defined by `SCHEDULE_INTERVAL`.

+## Running Manual Migration
+There is a manual script to migrate data.
+Since production data has been fully migrated, these will migrate data we may have missed

+Scripts live in the migrations directory with a prefix of the number for order they should be run `src/script/migrations/NUM-name-of-migration`

+To run that script, on the command line you should use:
+`MIGRATION="NUM-name-of-migration" npm run migration`
+or
+`MIGRATION="NUM-name-of-migration" nf run npm run migration`  to use the .env file

 ## Production deployment
 - TBD